cassiomolin/http-patch-spring/README.md

 JsonValue patched = mergePatch.apply(target);
 ```

-Having said that, let me highlight that JSON-P 1.1 is just an API (see the [`javax.json`][javax.json] package for reference).
+Having said that, let me highlight that JSON-P is just an API.
 If we want to work with it, we need a concrete implementation such as [Apache Johnzon][johnzon]:

 ```xml
 <dependency>